 In those cases where the teary eye does not settle with a conservative approach, a consultation with a specialist Oculoplastic & Lacrimal Surgeon should be carried out.

 Depending on the age of the child, the pattern and severity of symptoms and relevant medical history, it is likely that some form of surgical intervention will be of value in resolving the teary eye.
 There are varying degrees of severity of a watery eye and several structural causes all of which need to be appropriately diagnosed so that the correct treatment procedure can be performed.

-Treatment will most often necessitate a general anaesthetic and in Dr Koutroumanos practice will involve a key hole approach accessing the tear duct via a camera inserted through the nostril in order to avoid facial surgical scarring.
+Treatment will most often necessitate a general anaesthetic.
+In Dr Koutroumanos’ practice this will involve a keyhole approach, accessing the tear duct via a camera inserted through the nostril in order to avoid facial surgical scarring.
 In most cases, a tiny silicon tube (stent) will be left in the tear-duct in order to prevent a scarring down and thus re-blockage of the tear duct.
-Depending on each individual case, this will remain in place for a short period and then be removed.
+Depending on each individual case, the stent will remain in place for a short period and then be removed.
 While in place, this tiny stent is completely safe, not visible and not felt at all by the child.

-In addition to this, special consideration ought to be given to avoiding unnecessary general anaesthetics and for this reason where silicon intubation is deemed necessary Dr Koutroumanos will whenever possible use a highly specialized form of lacrimal silicon intubation which can be removed in the office completely painlessly so that the added risks, husle and costs of an extra general anaesthetic can be avoided.
+In addition to this, special consideration ought to be given to avoiding unnecessary general anaesthetics and for this reason where silicon intubation is deemed necessary Dr Koutroumanos will whenever possible use a highly specialised form of lacrimal silicon intubation which can be removed in the office completely painlessly so that the added risks, hassle and costs of an extra general anaesthetic can be avoided.